 - Deconstructed in the second season of Dexter when LaGuerta sleeps with Lt.
 Pascal's boyfriend, knowing that Pascal will get suspicious and eventually freak out and lose her job, which had been snatched away from LaGuerta and handed to Pascal for obviously political reasons at the end of the previous season.
 After her plan succeeds said boyfriend tells LaGuerta that he wants a real relationship with her, but she angrily breaks it off and tells him that he's nothing more than an unfaithful scumbag, whereas she's an honest woman who's being forced to do unsavory things to succeed in her male-dominated field.
 In the following episode however, Doakes tells her that it's more than a little hypocritical to try pulling the "oppressed female" card when she wrecked the career of another woman in order to advance her own.

-- In an episode of The Oprah Winfrey Show, she brought on a relationship expert to discus infidelity.
-The expert received disbelieving jeers from the mostly-female (but usually well-behaved) audience when she stated that women cheat in relationships just as often as men.
-She simply asked them who they think all the cheating men are sleeping with; is there one single woman they all share?
+- In an episode of The Oprah Winfrey Show, she brought on a psychologist to discus infidelity.
+The doctor received disbelieving jeers from the mostly-female (but usually well-behaved) audience when she stated that women cheat in relationships just as often as men.

 - Cosmopolitan magazine and others like it run on this.
 Some examples: